postsharp/Metalama.Documentation/content/conceptual/architecture/extending.md

 ## Extending usage verification with custom predicates

-Predicates are extension methods like <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicateExtensions.CurrentNamespace*>, <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicateExtensions.NamespaceOf*> of the <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicateExtensions> class.
+Before we create rules from scratch, it's good to know that some of the existing rules can be extended.
+In <xref:validating-usage>, you have learned how to use methods like <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.CanOnlyBeUsedFrom*> or <xref:Metalama.Extensions.Architecture.Fabrics.VerifierExtensions.CannotBeUsedFrom*>.
+These methods require a predicate parameter, which determine from which scope the declaration can or cannot be referenced.
+Examples of predicates are <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicateExtensions.CurrentNamespace*>, <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicateExtensions.NamespaceOf*> of the <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicateExtensions> class.
 The role of predicates is to determine whether a given code reference should report a warning.

 To implement a new predicate, follow the following steps: